 River reprofiling in action on the River Trent south of Burton in 2012 (copyright Nick Mott 2012 (SWT)).

 Re-profiling will also help to make the river bank more attractive.
 Fishermen will be able to cast off from the gravel beach rather than the bank.

-> By opening up a historic channel on the Washlands, we would create resting areas for fish and aquatic insects away from the faster flows in the main River Trent channel.
-It would also improve the wet woodland, a type of habitat which has suffered a considerable loss across the UK over the last century.
-Wet woodland is an important habitat for otters, insects and other invertebrates like snails and spiders.
+By restoring part of the historic channel known as the Silverway on the Washlands, we would create resting areas for fish and aquatic insects away from the faster flows in the main River Trent channel.
+It would also improve the riparian habitat which currently is nettle dominanted, to a more diverse range of aquatic plants, which will in turn support a wider range of associated wildlife.
 It is hoped that opening up the channel on the Washlands will enhance the experience of the community who use the footpath that runs alongside it.

-> We have lost many of ponds over the last century in the UK and many of those that still exist are in a poor state. more...
+We have lost many of ponds over the last century in the UK and many of those that still exist are in a poor state. more...